Harald Kråkenes

 Harald Kråkenes (8 July 1926 – 14 November 2004) was a Norwegian competition rower and Olympic medalist.
-He received a bronze medal in the coxed eight event at the 1948 Summer Olympics, as a member of the Norwegian team.
+He received a bronze medal in the men's eight at the 1948 Summer Olympics, as a member of the Norwegian team.
 His brother Thorstein was a member of the same Olympic bronze team.
 His brother Sverre is also a competition rower, who participated in the 1952 and 1960 Olympic games.

-Kråkenes received a bronze medal in coxless four at the 1949 European championships.
+Kråkenes won a bronze medal in coxless four at the 1949 European championships.
 He participated in fours at the 1952 Summer Olympics, and in double sculls at the 1960 Summer Olympics.

+Personal life

+Kråkenes was born in Fana on 8 July 1926.
+He was a brother of Sverre Kråkenes, and a brother of Thorstein Kråkenes.

+He died in Voss on 14 November 2004.